...And Once Again: Critical reception

 Sify rated the film 2.5 out of 5, criticising the story and pointing out "A film about loss, [like this one], succeeds only when it leaves the audience with a sense of loss and longing."
 Preeti Arora rated the film 2 out of 5.
 The Times of India rated the film 2.5 out of 5, stating as "And Once Again is a desire to make something different from the run-of-the-mill stuff."
-Tushar Joshi from Republik City News rated the film 1.5 out of 5.

-Trivia

-The characters Rishi and Manu played by Rajat Kapoor and Rituparna Sengupta respectively, are the names taken from another Bollywood actor Manu Rishi Chadha.